 What you see: Spinach that looks “wet.”

-The story: Spinach is more than 90 percent water, which explains why it’s pretty easy to sauté a 16-ounce clamshell of the fresh stuff into a small pile of the steamed variety.
+Spinach is more than 90 percent water, which explains why it’s pretty easy to sauté a 16-ounce clamshell of the fresh stuff into a teeny tiny pile of the steamed variety.
 That also helps explain why, when left forgotten in the fridge, spinach leaves shrivel into a puddle of “green slime.”
-It’s just a consequence of the water escaping their cells as they age.
+It’s a consequence of the water escaping their cells as they age.
+It’s also a sign that bacteria could be enjoying the moisture and nutrient flood that pours out of the spinach as it ages.

 The spinach pictured here is just starting its green slime journey.
 As the leaves age, their cell membranes break down, creating slow leaks through which water and other stuff seeps out.
 Thus we have these wet stains on some of the spinach leaves and the volume of each leaf decreases.

 Ever noticed how some spinach leaves have a wet line or crease on them?
-Even if they looked pristine when you first bought them?
-That’s likely evidence, explains Jim Monaghan, director of the Fresh Produce Research Centre in the United Kingdom, of the leaf having been folded over at some point, possibly when it was being dropped into the clamshell or plastic bag that you purchased it in.
+Even if they looked pristine when you first buy them, those lines can appear with age.
+That’s likely evidence, explains Jim Monaghan, director of the Fresh Produce Research Centre at Harper Adams University, of the leaf having been folded over at some point, possibly when it was dropped into the clamshell or plastic bag you purchased it in.
 Even though the leaf bounced back from that folding and it took a long time to show evidence of it, the site of the bend gets the “wet look” first.
 The cell membranes along the line were weakened and thus were among the earliest to give out.

-In conclusion, don’t panic if you see some soggy spinach leaves, but do eat up the bunch quickly!
-I see a frittata in your future. . . .
+In conclusion, don’t panic if you see some soggy spinach leaves, but considering giving them a nice heat treatment and eating them quickly!
+Perhaps there’s a frittata in your future. . . .

 SOURCES: